FineiasAntonio/FineiasAntonio/README.md

 ## 🔧 Technologies & Tools

-I specialize in backend development using Java, where I leverage frameworks such as Spring and Hibernate to craft robust solutions.
+I specialize in backend development using Java, where I work with frameworks such as Spring and Hibernate to make robust solutions.
 My expertise extends to proficient database management, ensuring seamless integration with backend applications.
 Additionally, I am always exploring new architectural patterns to build scalable and efficient backend systems.

 ## 📚 Learning Journey